 And if law enforcement won't enforce the laws, why don't we turn our heads to them?

-Well, we've dealt with that too.
+Well, we've dealt with that, too.

 We've had that explained to us on this program.

-And in both instances, the businesses called their senators, complained that they were unable to do business because the INS.
+And in both instances, the businesses called their senators, complained that they were unable to do business because of the INS.

-Uh if you want if you like your job at the INS.
+You better stop enforcing this if you like your job at the INS.

 And so members of Congress undercut the then INS from doing what it was supposed to do.

-It's convoluted set of circumstances.
+It's a convoluted set of circumstances.

-They're simply uh recreating it.
+They're simply recreating it.

 Someone has to do it, and I'm not retiring until the job is done.

-800 282-2882 is the number to the audio sound bites.
+800-282-2882 is the number to the audio soundbites.

-Uh we know that he had $90,000 in his freezer.
+We know that he had $90,000 in his freezer.

 We just don't know why.